tonton-pixel/vade-mecum-shelf/README.md

 npm run build-darwin
 ```

+## Using

+You can [download the latest release](https://github.com/tonton-pixel/vade-mecum-shelf/releases) for Mac OS X.

 ## Known Issues

 - In Linux (at least on **Linux Mint 18.2 Sonya** and **Ubuntu 16.04.3 LTS**), there is a [bug](https://github.com/electron/electron/issues/10388) which prevents the window position to be correctly recorded between consecutive runs, a slight shift to the bottom right occurs systematically.